 And man, that sun is really beating down.
 The salty water is drying.
 My lips are definitely chapping.
 My skin is telling me that it’s time to reapply sunscreen, and quick.
 By the time I skip across the searing sand to where I’ve settled my things on the beach, my energy and excitement for the day begins to wane.

 But then, I remember.
 It’s avocado ice cream season.
 And only 5 minutes and 4 ingredients stand between me and that bowl of happiness.
 My house is 15 minutes away, so I bolt.
 I drive.
 I blend, and I chilll with the best and easiest ice cream recipe that has ever, evered.

 Try this avocado ice cream next time you need a cool and creamy boost on a slow afternoon! 🥑💚 – Linds

 - Almond milk – I prefer unsweetened, vanilla keto milk for this recipe.

 - Vanilla protein powder is what adds most of the flavor to this avocado ice cream, so make sure you like the flavor of your protein powder!
 Personally, I’m not a fan of pea protein, so I always use whey for smoothies and ice creams.

 - Sweeteners – for keto avocado ice cream, use Allulose, which is a “rare sugar” that contains 0 net carbs.
 Erythritol can be used as well, however, I prefer allulose as it doesn’t have the same grainy texture in cold recipes (erythritol will recrystallize when cooled, and form this texture).
 If you aren’t low carb, you can use honey, maple syrup, or regular sugar.

-- Avocado – for the creamiest texture, opt for Haas avocados!!
+- Avocado – for the creamiest texture, opt for Hass avocados!!

 - Spinach – this is totally optional, but we always add it in, as you won’t even notice it’s there.